upn3xt/chrono/journal/JOURNAL.md

 ## Im staring to hate this

 Again, my logic IT IS right.
 Even tried switch the methods, and it still doesn't work!
 Parameters are stupid for not working with the right logic!

+Fixed, it was missing updating the token type, lol.
+How did I find that? by printing and not returning an error, b was a comma, lol.
+I just was updating the position but also missing the tokentype update.